AbdelmawlaFellani/simple_shell/README.md

 # Simple Shell Project
 ## Collaborators
-This is a Project Realized by David Oyebode and Abdelmawla Fellani (Me).
+This is a Project Realized by  and Abdelmawla Fellani (Me).